nodejs/node/doc/guides/maintaining-V8.md

 ## Background

 V8 follows the Chromium release schedule.
-The support horizon for Chromium is very different from the support horizon that Node.js needs to provide to its users.
-As a result Node.js needs to support a version of V8 for quite a bit longer than what upstream needs to support.
-Since V8 doesn't have an LTS supported branch, there is no official process around how the V8 branches in Node.js are maintained.
+The support horizon for Chromium is different compared to the support horizon for Node.js.
+As a result, Node.js needs to support multiple versions of V8 longer than what upstream needs to support.
+V8 branches in Node.js lack of an official maintenance process due to a missing LTS supported branch.

-This document attempts to document the current processes and proposes a workflow for maintaining the V8 branches in Node.js LTS and Current releases and how the Node.js and V8 teams at Google can help.
+This document attempts to outline the current maintenance processes, proposes a workflow for maintaining the V8 branches in both Node.js LTS and current releases, and discusses how the Node.js and V8 teams at Google can help.

 ## V8 Release Schedule